 - corticosteroids (steroid hormones)

-- corticotropin (substances which control the actions of corticosteroids)
+- corticotropin (corticosteroids and substances which control the actions of corticosteroids)

 - nicotinic acid